-Here are seven keys to addressing a bully and giving them an opportunity to apologize.
+Here are seven keys to addressing an adult bully and giving them an opportunity to apologize.
 They might apologize, or they might not – I’ve experienced both.
-Either way, the success is yours, because you have spoken your truth.
+Either way, success is yours, because you have spoken your truth.
 Your self-confidence builds, and eventually, if a bully starts up, you can dismiss them quickly, and easily, without getting upset.

 1. Be emotionally honest with yourself.

 Are you emotionally honest?
 Ask yourself: How do I feel when a person is abusive to me?

 Angry?
 Hurt?
 Paralyzed with fear?
 Numb?